ycpcs/fys100-fall2015/assign/assign00.md

 Finally, add a first journal entry.
 It should look something like this:

 > **September 1st, 2015**: I created a shared Google Drive folder for my FYS work, and started my journal.

+Please feel free to add any additional thoughts you have about the course, what you hope to accomplish this semester, being in college, etc.